EAlas7alo/Apo/README.md

 Entries may contain images or photos

+Reminders

 Folder structure for organizing entries

-Data stored on a server.
+Data stored on server.

 Authentication